ReachableCEO/TSYSGroupHandbook/src/OperatingAgreement-StandaloneLLC/CommonTermsAndConditions.md

 shall be void and result in the immediate (no vote required) expulsion of the Member and forefiture of Member interest and the right of the Company to pursue the Member for any and all remedies under law.

+## Duty of care

+Each Member shall discharge their duties in a good and proper manner as provided for in this Agreement.
+Each Member, on behalf of the Company shall enforce agreements entered into by the Company and conduct or cause to be conducted the ordinary business and affairs of the Company in accordance with good industry practice and the provisions of this Agreement.

+## Liability to Third Parties
+No Member or Director, solely by reason of being a member or Director, shall be liable for the debts, obligations, or liabilities of the Company.